Hegezcc/dewny/README.md

 Prerequisites:

  * Discord client and account
- * Node.js and npm on your system
+ * Node.js, npm and nvm on your system
  * Sequelize-compatible database configured, e.g. MySQL, PostgreSQL or SQLite
  * [Discord application and bot user](https://discord.com/developers/applications)
  * Project cloned to your server of choice